Scripture makes a distinction between pastors and teachers.

 Pastoral work is more closely allied to the visitation role of the eldership than the teaching role of the preacher, and it may even involve the office of the deacon attending to the temporal needs of poor saints.
 There are different forms and aspects to oversight of God’s flock.

 Pastoring has temporal elements in it, more suited to deacons, oversight more suited to elders and the personal counselling and consolation more suited to the public teaching of the preacher.
-There is some overlap of function, just as the apostles while recognising different spheres of spiritual labour did not divide pastoral care for the poor, but every Christian is to remember the poor Gal 2:10.
+There is some overlap of function.
+The apostles recognised different spheres of spiritual labour but they did not confine caring for the poor to a specific office, but every Christian is to remember the poor Gal 2:10.
+Pastoral care applies to all Christians according to their ability and their opportunity to do good Gal 6:10 and Php 4:10.

 The identification of different spiritual gifts led to the concept of teaching elders and ruling elders – preachers and overseers.
 The functions of each overlap and are not absolutely distinct.
 All elders must have an aptitude to teach 1Tim 3:2 and 2Tim 2:24, a readiness and an ability to teach – not necessarily the gift of public teaching, but certainly in private at an individual level – and teaching elders must oversee also.